Police powers to stop and search, enter private property and seize goods

 When the police can stop and search you

-From 11 May 2017, there is a Code of Practice that all police in Scotland should follow for stopping and searching members of the public.
-The full code and an easy to read version are available on the Police Scotland website at www.scotland.police.uk.
+There is a code of stop and search in Scotland.
+An easy to read version is available on the Police Scotland website.
 The main parts of the code are summarised below.
+You can find out more about the use of stop and search on the Police Scotland website.

 The code doesn’t apply to people who have already been arrested or people in custody.
 Being searched does not mean you have been arrested or will have a criminal record.